mnm-team/p4-sdn/Intent-based-Networking/README.md

 ## Conclusion

 We demonstrated the two simple APIs `allow` and `deny`, as a proof-of-concept for employing P4-based SDN for the policy-based network management approach.
 In the same manner, further APIs can be implemented.
-Refinement, translation techniques for different level of policies (see the below picture from Vitalian Danciu, also in the book [Conflict detection in software-defined networks](https://edoc.ub.uni-muenchen.de/30344/)) in the upper plane (above the controller) can then help the ambition of Intent-based Networking come true.
+Refinement, translation techniques for different levels of policies (see the below picture from Vitalian Danciu, also in the book [Conflict detection in software-defined networks](https://edoc.ub.uni-muenchen.de/30344/)) in the upper plane above the controller can then help the ambition of Intent-based Networking come true.

 ![policy hierarchy](policy_hierarchy.svg)